MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 (Deprecated) Starts an application deployment in Configuration Manager.

 ### [Start-CMApplicationDeploymentSimulation](Start-CMApplicationDeploymentSimulation.md)
-(Deprecated) Starts an application deployment simulation in Configuration Manager.
+Starts an application deployment simulation in Configuration Manager.

 ### [Start-CMBaselineDeployment](Start-CMBaselineDeployment.md)
 (Deprecated) Starts deployment of a Configuration Manager baseline configuration to a collection of computers.